 If the wires get too hot, a physical reaction called “annealing” happens to the aluminum components of the power grid.
 Annealing basically alters the physical properties of aluminum, heating it up and making it pliable and softer.
 Not only does annealing physically weaken the power grid, but it also reduces its efficiency in transferring electricity from the grid.

 A curious thing that happens to power lines that are subject to overheating is that they start to sag.
 Outside weather conditions and increased electricity heats up the cables and stretches them, increasing their length.
 This makes the cables bulge downwards between poles, which can be dangerous if they sag low to the ground.

 Sagging power lines short-circuit when they make contact with the ground, which stops them from transferring electricity.
 Aside from this danger, sagging power lines can also bring down weak or compromised poles, which can cause major structural damage.

 As a homeowner, it pays to have a trained and dedicated electrician inspect your homes and see if there’s a way that you can reduce your energy consumption while staying comfortable during a Texas summer.
 At Clements Electric, our high-quality electrical work protects both residential and commercial properties from the adverse effects of the summer on the power grid.
-Learn more about our services by clicking here.
+Learn more about our services.